Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-instances/gateway-runtime-aws.md

 {{site.konnect_short_name}}.
 The Runtime Manager keeps track of all runtime instances associated with the {{site.konnect_saas}} account.

 When you create an AWS runtime instance, runtime manager provides a pre-populated template for the runtime instance in AWS.
+This template creates the following resources in AWS:
+* Amazon VPC along with internet gateway
+* Secret
+* Amazon EC2 instances (keypair, role, profile)
+* Autoscaling group
+* Network Load Balancer
+* Optional: CloudWatch log group
+* Optional: Redis

 {:.note}
 > **Note:** Kong does not host runtimes.
 You must install and host your own runtime instances.

-## Quick setup

-### Prerequisites
+## Prerequisites

-You need an account with AWS that is already configured. <!-- Does this need certain permissions or certain settings configured? -->
+* An account with AWS that is already configured

-IAM resources????
+* An account that can use IAM resources

-### Configure the AWS Gateway instance
+## Configure the AWS Gateway instance

 1. Open the {% konnect_icon runtimes %} **Runtime Manager**.